Sales Best Practices

 - Seller skills/training deficiencies

-What’s the future of B2B Sales?
+What is the future of B2B Sales?

 B2B sales is in a state of rapid transformation.
 The line between inside sales and outside sales is fading while best practices for consumer sales — especially when it comes to personalization — are becoming mainstream in B2B.

 Sales tools introduced just a few years earlier (such as sales enablement platforms) have already become necessary for survival.
 Technology and buyer-centricity are shaking the ecosystem as AI and machine learning empower teams to scale both customer engagement and revenue.
-With absolute certainty, the key takeaway for 2019 is not to stay put, but to stay on top.